 We, like other housebuilders, offer a range of initiatives to ensure you have your best move.
 For instance, many properties will have a Part Exchange service, where we act as a cash buyer for your existing home, or Assisted Move through which you can receive practical and financial help to sell your existing property.

 The Government’s Help to Buy programme is designed to enable purchasers to buy a home with just a five per cent deposit, with the Government providing an equity loan of up to 20 per cent of the value of the property on all homes up to £500,000.
-Find out more about these schemes on our buying solutions page.

 4. Keep your home in order